-A vital element of this accomplishment, Elizabeth led the charge to ensure transparency and accountability on how the National Institutes of Health would spend autism research dollars.
+A vital element of this accomplishment, Elizabeth led the charge to ensure transparency and accountability on how the National Institutes of Health (NIH) would spend autism research dollars.
 For the first time at the NIH, her efforts produced a portfolio analysis of autism spending that would have to withstand public scrutiny - a policy Elizabeth believes should apply throughout the entire government.

-At Autism Speaks, Elizabeth launched a multi-state campaign to secure insurance coverage for autism-related services.
+Elizabeth launched a multi-state campaign to secure insurance coverage for autism-related services.
 Thirty states have enacted autism insurance reform laws, saving participating states millions in taxpayer funds that would otherwise have been directed to state health care and special education services.
 This groundbreaking legislation, aimed at ending marketplace discrimination against individuals with autism, passed into law in California on October 9, 2011.

 Elizabeth has worked extensively advocating on behalf of military families at the Department of Defense for autism related medical services in TRICARE, the health care program for active duty service members and retirees.

 Elizabeth and her husband of 27 years, Craig, reside in Fair Oaks with their two daughters and 21-year-old son, Alex, who has autism spectrum disorder.